Dany511/P1_Housing_Price_Pred/README.md

 # Reading the data:
 I imported the raw data which is in csv format from local database using pandas library.

+# Dataset Description:

+           Field                                Description

+longitude	(signed numeric - float) : Longitude value for the block in California, USA

+latitude	(numeric - float ) : Latitude value for the block in California, USA

+housing_median_age	(numeric - int ) : Median age of the house in the block

+total_rooms	(numeric - int ) : Count of the total number of rooms (excluding bedrooms) in all houses in the block

+total_bedrooms	(numeric - float ) : Count of the total number of bedrooms in all houses in the block

+population	(numeric - int ) : Count of the total number of population in the block

+households	(numeric - int ) : Count of the total number of households in the block

+median_income	(numeric - float ) : Median of the total household income of all the houses in the block

+ocean_proximity	(numeric - categorical ) : Type of the landscape of the block [ Unique Values : 'NEAR BAY', '<1H OCEAN', 'INLAND', 'NEAR OCEAN', 'ISLAND'  ]

+median_house_value	(numeric - int ) : Median of the household prices of all the houses in the block

 # Data Visualization:
 Distribution of the independent variables using hist() function from matplotlib library.